DanielMunger/.net_GithubAPI/README.md

   * _Clone this program from my GitHub: https://github.com/DanielMunger/.net_GithubAPI
   * _Navigate into cloned project folder
+  * _Create a file called EnviornmentVariables in Models and store a clientid and client secret.
+  * _You can create client id and secret at https://github.com/settings/applications/new
   * _In Visual Studio launch IIS Express.
   * _Follow website instructions_